 To Edit Location

-When you want to use your Shopify POS somewhere else, you can edit the name, address, present location, and phone number.
+When you want to use your Shopify POS with another address, you can edit the name, address, present location, and phone number.
 To do this on a desktop, tap Settings, and then Location.
 Click on the field you want to edit and update the information.
 Again, save your entry.

 However, you can only edit the Added location and not your default location.
 Shopify would notify you of this and prompt you to change your default location if you try to edit it.

-Note: On iPhone or Android, the process starts with tapping “Store” in the Shopify app.
+💡 Note: On iOS or Android, the process starts with tapping “Store” in the Shopify app.

 You set up payment providers to ensure that customers pay for your product or service.
 Shopify makes this possible with Shopify Payments and other third-party payment providers that the Shopify POS support.
 You can find more details about this in step #6